-The percentage of our product revenue derived from customers located outside of the United States was 48% in 2003, 37% in 2002 and 13% in 2001.
-In the first three months of 2004, this percentage was 50%.
+The percentage of our revenue derived from customers located outside of the United States was 48% in 2003, 37% in 2002 and 13% in 2001.
+In the three months and six months ended June 30, 2004, this percentage was 63% and 52%, respectively.
 We may not be able to maintain or increase international market demand for our products.
 Our international operations are subject to a number of risks, including:

-- · increased complexity and costs of managing international operations; - protectionist laws and business practices that favor local competition in some countries; - multiple, conflicting and changing laws, regulations and tax schemes; - greater difficulty in accounts receivable collection and longer collection periods; - · political, military and economic instability, including possible effects of terrorism - · currency fluctuations; and - greater difficulty in hiring qualified personnel, including technical sales and applications engineers.
+- increased complexity and costs of managing international operations; - protectionist laws and business practices that favor local competition in some countries; - multiple, conflicting and changing laws, regulations and tax schemes; - greater difficulty in accounts receivable collection and longer collection periods; - political, military and economic instability, including possible effects of terrorism; - currency fluctuations; and - greater difficulty in hiring qualified personnel, including technical sales and applications engineers.